 Janet’s comprehensive breast cancer treatment included chemotherapy every week for 12 weeks.
 Every three weeks at the same appointment, she’d receive Herceptin (trastuzumab), a targeted therapy used to treat HER2-positive breast cancers by blocking the growth of cancer cells.
 In Janet’s case, this allowed for less chemotherapy while still targeting the source of her disease.
 After chemotherapy, Janet received 30 radiation treatments.

 “When I first met my oncologist, I was sitting there thinking, ‘what am I going to do?’”
 Janet said.
 “When he shared his treatment plan, it showed me a path forward, which tempered my anxiety.”

-Like many breast cancer treatment plans at RMCC, Janet’s included multiple components.
+Like many breast cancer treatment plans created by the RMBS breast cancer doctors, Janet’s included multiple components.
 Our multidisciplinary teams create an individualized treatment plan for each patient that might include: